 Taylor M. Vernon is an Associate in our Franchise & Distribution and Corporate Practice Groups.
-He represents clients in all aspects of business growth, including franchising, distribution and licensing; as well as mergers and acquisitions, corporate structuring, commercial transactions, entertainment contracts and real estate.
+He represents clients in all aspects of business growth, including franchising, distribution and licensing; as well as mergers and acquisitions, corporate structuring, commercial transactions, and real estate.

 In representing franchisors, Mr. Vernon’s experience includes creating franchisor disclosure documents (FDDs), franchise agreements and area development agreements, and federal, state and international registration and compliance matters.
 He is also experienced in negotiating key ancillary documents pertaining to purchase agreements, management service agreements, and employment agreements.